-Inspired by the Egyptians and motivated to do good, Franco Dipietro and his collaborators hit a home run: they use unsold bread – and in Italy there is really a lot, every day – to brew a delicious beer.
-To go from an idea to reality, you need an entrepreneurial approach, accurate knowledge of the laws and an organized supply chain.
+Inspired by the Egyptians and motivated to make a positive impact, Franco Dipietro and his collaborators hit a home run: they use unsold bread to brew a delicious beer and in Italy there truly is a lot, every day.
+To turn an idea into reality, you need an entrepreneurial approach, accurate knowledge of the laws and an organized supply chain.
 They did it.
-We can’t wait to find Biova throughout Italy and to appreciate 20 different flavors.
+We can’t wait to find Biova throughout Italy and to appreciate 20 different flavours, one for each region.

 Cristina: By volunteering to recover leftover food for the needy, a group of young people experienced the problem of waste firsthand, bread in particular, which, every day, in Italy, amounts to 1,300 tons.
 Hence the idea of transforming it.
 We came to Turin to tell their story.
 Franco, what do you do with the bread?